kuangpenghao/Social_practise---group_of_teaching/README.md

 # Social practise : THE OUTLINES OF GROUP OF TEACHING

-Updated the course outlines of menbers of group.Structure of files are built according to names and courses.
+* Update courses outlines,courses PPT or courses contexts of members.

+* Update the team`s budget of teaching aid.

+* Update the schedule and school timetable of social practise.

-Operated by KPH.
+###### Operated by KPH.